 The first thing to understand is that the IELTS Speaking test is not a normal conversation.
 You are not there to exchange information socially, or to get to know the examiner.
 Your sole objective is to show how well you can speak English.
-As soon as you realise this, it becomes obvious that each question you are asked is an opportunity — and to take advantage of those opportunities, you need to plan in advance.
+As soon as you realise this, it becomes obvious that each question you are asked is an opportunity to show them what you know.
+To take advantage of those opportunities, here is how you can plan your answers in advance.

-To illustrate this, let’s look at possible answers to a simple question that you might get in Part 1: “Where do you live?”
+Let’s look at possible answers to a simple question that you might get in Part 1: ‘Where do you live?’

-- You could simply answer “In Dubai.”
 This may be true, and after all, it does answer the question.
-But it gives the examiner no clue to your level of English, so you will not score any points.
+But it doesn’t give the examiner any clue about your English level, so you will not score any points.

 There are several topics for Speaking Part 1 that are quite predictable (home, family, job, hobbies, etc.).
-Prepare some impressive phrases and expressions like the ones above that you can use when talking about them.
+Prepare some phrases and expressions, like the ones above, that you can use when talking about them.

 In Part 2 you will get a topic card with three prompts.
 For example, you might be asked to describe a close friend, and to state:

 - why they are so special to you

 These prompts (which always follow the same format) allow you to prepare a structure for your answer.
 So, for example, you can decide to make three points for each prompt: